dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 1. The *StartupDiagnostics* project uses [PowerShell](/powershell/scripting/powershell-scripting) to modify its *StartupDiagnostics.deps.json* file.
 PowerShell is installed by default on Windows starting with Windows 7 SP1 and Windows Server 2008 R2 SP1.
 To obtain PowerShell on other platforms, see [Installing Windows PowerShell](/powershell/scripting/setup/installing-powershell#powershell-core).
 1. Execute the *build.ps1* script in the *RuntimeStore* folder.
 The script:
-   * Generates the `StartupDiagnostics` package.
+   * Generates the `StartupDiagnostics` package in the *obj\packages* folder.
    * Generates the runtime store for `StartupDiagnostics` in the *store* folder.
 The `dotnet store` command in the script uses the `win7-x64` [runtime identifier (RID)](/dotnet/core/rid-catalog) for a hosting startup deployed to Windows.
 When providing the hosting startup for a different runtime, substitute the correct RID on line 37 of the script.
+The runtime store for `StartupDiagnostics` would later be moved to the user's or system's runtime store on the machine where the assembly will be consumed.
+The user runtime store install location for the `StartupDiagnostics` assembly is *.dotnet/store/x64/netcoreapp2.2/startupdiagnostics/1.0.0/lib/netcoreapp2.2/StartupDiagnostics.dll*.
-   * Generates the `additionalDeps` for `StartupDiagnostics` in the *additionalDeps/shared/Microsoft.AspNetCore.App/{Shared Framework Version}/* folder.
+   * Generates the `additionalDeps` for `StartupDiagnostics` in the *additionalDeps* folder.
+The additional dependencies would later be moved to the user's or system's additional dependencies.
+The user `StartupDiagnostics` additional dependencies install location is *.dotnet/x64/additionalDeps/StartupDiagnostics/shared/Microsoft.NETCore.App/2.2.0/StartupDiagnostics.deps.json*.
    * Places the *deploy.ps1* file in the *deployment* folder.
 1. Run the *deploy.ps1* script in the *deployment* folder.
 The script appends:
    * `StartupDiagnostics` to the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` environment variable.
-   * The hosting startup dependencies path to the `DOTNET_ADDITIONAL_DEPS` environment variable.
+   * The hosting startup dependencies path (in the RuntimeStore project's *deployment* folder) to the `DOTNET_ADDITIONAL_DEPS` environment variable.
-   * The runtime store path to the `DOTNET_SHARED_STORE` environment variable.
+   * The runtime store path (in the RuntimeStore project's *deployment* folder) to the `DOTNET_SHARED_STORE` environment variable.
 1. Run the sample app.
 1. Request the `/services` endpoint to see the app's registered services.
 Request the `/diag` endpoint to see the diagnostic information.